forta-network/docs/docs/index.md

     ---

-    Know everything about Forta Firewall and Forta chain.
+    Learn more about Forta Firewall and the Forta Chain.

     [:octicons-arrow-right-24: What is Forta Firewall?](what-is-forta-firewall.md)